filippopalomba/getaway-package/README.md

 # Getaway - RD Treatment Effects away from the cutoff

 This repository hosts the Stata `getaway package` that implements point estimation and inference away from the cutoff in Regression Discontinuity (RD) designs as proposed in [Angrist and Rokkanen (2015)](https://economics.mit.edu/files/10851).
+Moreover, it contains the file to generate the data and replicates the figures in [Palomba (2024)](https://filippopalomba.github.io/docs/Palomba_2024_getaway_SJ.pdf).

 Angrist and Rokkanen (2015) exploit additional information contained in explanatory variables other than the score to estimate treatment effects away from the cutoff.
 The only assumption needed is a \`_conditional independence assumption_'' (CIA), which requires mean independence between potential outcomes and the score variable conditional on a vector of other covariates, together with a common support condition.
 Moreover, the CIA has implications that can be tested with standard hypothesis tests.